 Step 14, PCB Assembly de-panel

-So yes, almost of the PCBs reflowed as panel and requires a support fixture for de-panellization but these two carriers are different between reflow carrier and de-panelization vacuum carrier.
-Please be noticed that the de-panelization vacuum carrier is for router machine to remove the break-away from panel PCB only.
-There is no de-depanelization carrier need if PCB design V-cut and apply Scoring machine.
+Yes, almost all PCBs are reflowed as panels and require a support fixture for depanelization, but there are two different types of carriers: reflow carriers and depanelization vacuum carriers.
+Please note that the depanelization vacuum carrier is only used for a router machine to remove the break-away from the panel PCB.
+If the PCB design has a V-cut and a scoring machine is applied, there is no need for a depanelization carrier.

-The reflow carrier is designed to prevent the PCB deformation during reflow and it must sustain cycling high temperature and be survivor.
-So its material will be metal alloy or Higher Tg resin.
+The reflow carrier is designed to prevent PCB deformation during reflow and must be able to withstand high temperatures and be durable.
+Therefore, it is made of metal alloy or higher Tg resin.

-The de-panelization carrier is designed to hold the PCB in position without moving during milling cutter remove the break-away or connection ribs between board to board.
-The de-panelization carrier also need to connect to vacuum system to clear the unnecessary break-away material from the panel board.
+The depanelization carrier is designed to hold the PCB in place during the milling cutter’s removal of the break-away or connection ribs between board to board.
+The depanelization carrier also needs to be connected to a vacuum system to remove unnecessary break-away material from the panel board.

 If the PCB is 1.0mm thickness, what’s the point of judgment suggestion to use the fixture in SMT or not ?